 Excels at edge cases

-Targeted use via Privileged Identity Management with Conditional Access seems to be the optimal use case at the minute.
-A policy requiring FIDO2 authentication to elevate to directory roles such as Global Admin brings the security benefits to bear on sensitive activities without disrupting mobile access since it’s only applied to the act of elevating and not on an ongoing basis thereafter:
+This is a clever use case because it brings the security benefits to bear on sensitive activities without disrupting routine access since it’s only applied to the act of elevating and not on an ongoing basis thereafter.

 Update 10/5/23